Living with IBS can be exhausting - but understanding what’s driving your symptoms can change everything

 - Infections

-There is no single cure for IBS, but there are strategies and treatments that can help relieve symptoms, including changes to diet and lifestyle, medications, and supplements.
+There is no single ‘cure’ for IBS.
+However, a range of strategies can often help improve symptoms, including changes to diet and lifestyle, targeted supplements, and, in some cases, medications.

 Sign & symptoms of IBS

-Some people with IBS find that their symptoms are worse after eating certain foods or drinking caffeine or alcohol.
+Some people notice that their symptoms worsen after eating certain foods or after drinking caffeine or alcohol.

-Others find that stress makes their symptoms worse, which given the connection between the brain and the intestinal system, is no surprise.
+Others find that stress makes their symptoms worse – which, given the close connection between the brain and the digestive system, is perhaps not surprising.

 - Stomach pain or cramps that get worse when you eat, but you feel better after going to the toilet and passing a stool